 The last bit was a fun bit.
 There would be two big hills in it and figuring that since I’m an experienced biker being Dutch and all, it wouldn’t be too hard.
 How wrong I was.
 Those two hills turned out to be major and I had to get off my bike both times as it simply was too steep.
 As had everyone else so it wasn’t just me …

 Eventually we arrived back in Ubud half way in the afternoon, where we handed in our bikes and were treated to an amazing Balinese buffet.
 Afterwards we were dropped off at our hotels and a fun adventure bike riding in Bali came to an end.

 This was the first tour I made in Bali and even though at first it didn’t look too good, it turned out to be a fun day.
 Especially the part on the countryside, which eventually was the part where I came for.
 We had a small group of 8 and two guides with us, one in front and one at the back of the group.
 In addition a van with spare bikes and parts followed us.
 We could leave all our things in there.
 The guides were extremely professional, helpful and friendly.
-I joined them as a paid guest but still wanted to give them a shout out here since I know it can be hard to find a reliable bike tour on Bali as there are so many.
+Go here and book your Ubud cycling tour now to ensure you have a spot:

 Where to stay in Ubud and more Ubud tips